 You can export the Universal Screener data into a .csv (i.e. spreadsheet) file.

 The file contains the following Universal Screener data:

 - Test name

 - Student's scaled score

 - Readiness score (based on corresponding testing window)

 - Testing Window in which test was administered

 Note: The Display By options do not apply to export.

-After students have taken the Universal Screener, Individualized Learning Paths (ILPs) can be generated based on the assessment results.
+After students have taken the Universal Screener, Individualized Learning Path (ILP) assignments will be generated based on the assessment results.